 “We are changing the power dynamic to grassroots by taking control and spending it on things that we value and care about,” Gordon continued.

-Joule Community Power is the pilot program and if its campaign is successful, it may start a new trend for alternative electricity-sourcing options throughout Seneca Lake and the rest of the Finger Lakes for communities.
+Joule Community Power is the pilot program and if its campaign is successful, it may start a new trend for alternative electricity-sourcing options along Seneca Lake and throughout the rest of the Finger Lakes for communities.

 Those seeking additional information may visit www.joulecommunity.com.